-Four features were recorded in the 27 square meters excavated at 20SA722 in 2007.
-Three of the features (1, 9, and 11) are thought to represent trash pits.
-Feature 10 is interpreted as combination shallow hearth and trash deposits.
-Feature 10 was clearly truncated to some unknown degree by the plowzone.
-The others appear only slightly impacted if at all.
-Large portions of Feature 1 and Feature 9 were excavated in previous field seasons.
-The descriptions below include information from both the 2007 and earlier seasons.
 The feature volumes that are recorded below are all minimum values describing the amount of feature fill that was saved for flotation.
 All depths are recorded as centimeters (cm) below datum (b.d.), which was arbitrarily selected to be the surface of one of the corners of the excavation unit in which the feature is located.
 The flotation samples that were collected from these features have not yet been catalogued.
 Therefore, the lists of feature contents provided in the descriptions below should be considered preliminary assessments.
-The locations of the features within Excavation Block A/D are shown in Appendix C.
+The locations of the features within the Excavation Blocks are shown in Appendix C.